Kombucha can be made one container at a time or using a continuous-brew system.

 Continuous-brew systems are easy to set up and maintain.
 They have a number of benefits:

-- Provides the healthiest environment for the scoby and allows the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.
+Continuous brew systems provide the healthiest environment for the SCOBY and allow the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.

-- Provides a more consistent supply of kombucha for your family.
+Continuously brewing kombucha means a more consistent supply of kombucha for you and your family.

 A continuous brew container should hold between 1 and 5 gallons.
-A spigot located near the bottom of the container is necessary for drawing off kombucha without disturbing the contents.
+You will also want to container to include a spigot near the bottom.
+This is necessary for drawing off kombucha without disturbing the contents.
 Do not use a spigot that has metal on the inside of the container.
-Continous brew containers can often be found at a local home brew supply store.
+Continuous brew containers can often be found at a local home brew supply store.

 Clean everything thoroughly prior to setting up the brew system.
 Avoid antibacterial soap, and rinse with vinegar to remove soap residue.

 Prepare the sweet tea mixture according to this chart of ingredients, ratios, and instructions.
-Pour the mixture into the continuous-brew container and add the scoby.
+Pour the mixture into the continuous-brew container and add the SCOBY.
 Do not overfill the container.
-Allow space for the mother scoby and development of the new scoby.
-Cover.
+Be sure to allow space for the mother SCOBY and development of the new SCOBY.
+Once the tea mixture and SCOBY are in the container, cover the container for fermenting.

 There are two methods for harvesting kombucha:

-- Once the kombucha has fermented to your liking, drain off the kombucha you wish to consume for the week and bottle the kombucha.
+- Option 1: Once the kombucha has fermented to your liking, use the spigot to drain off the kombucha you wish to consume for the week and bottle it.
 Leave at least 20% of the kombucha in the vessel to act as starter tea for the next batch.

-- Drain off the kombucha as you drink it.
+- Option 2: Drain off the kombucha as you drink it.
 At the end of a week, add more sweetened tea.

-Prepare new sweet tea using the normal ratios.
+Prepare new sweet tea using the appropriate ratios of water, tea, and sugar for the batch size you are adding to your vessel.
 Allow the tea to cool thoroughly, then slowly pour the solution into the top of the container to feed the system.

 Timing Harvesting and Feeding